lfjover/networks_params/readme.md

 The plots in Figure 3 were created in this way (with a single run for each parameter set).
 For Figure 2 and 4 each plot is an average of 100 diferent runs where each run uses a different parameters set.
 To calculate the data in Figures 2 and 4 we used a computer cluster to compute each run in parallel.

-Each run is computed using the function pers_one_set.m u which calls pp_integrator_stop_heu.m to integrate  the system based on the stopping time heuristic described in the Methods section.
+Each run is computed using the function pers_one_set.m  which calls pp_integrator_stop_heu.m to integrate  the system based on the stopping time heuristic described in the Methods section.

 For Figure 7 pp_integrator_fixed_time.m was used to integrate the system for a fixed time.